top of page

 When you age, healthcare stops being theoretical.
 It becomes geography.
 How far is the specialist?
 How long is the wait?
 Who can coordinate care when things get complicated?

 St. Louis offers elite medicine and everyday livability in the same place.
-Some of the best specialists in the country are 15 minutes from quiet residential streets.
+Many of the country's leading specialists are 15 minutes from quiet residential streets that don't require a highway.
 That combination is rarer than people think.

-St. Louis has an unusually deep ecosystem of senior living—independent, assisted, memory care, skilled nursing, and more.
-The Gatesworth.
+St. Louis has an unusually deep ecosystem of senior living — independent, assisted, memory care, skilled nursing, and more.
+Gatesworth.
 McKnight Place.
-Nazareth Living Center.
-Mari de Villa.
+Nazareth.
+Allegro.
+Fairmont.
+Rockwood.
+Aberdeen.
 Friendship Village.
-The Rockwood.
-Aberdeen.
+The Fountains.
+Riverwood.

 That's not a niche.
 That's a system.

 University City.
 Olivette.
 Overland.
 Bridgeton.
 St. Charles.
 Kirkwood.
 Webster Groves.
 Ballwin.
+Chesterfield.
+Sunset Hills.
 Clayton.
 Affton.
 Florissant.

-These may not be marketed as retirement destinations, but they are neighborhoods full of housing that works, with manageable sizes, accessible layouts, and proximity to shopping and socializing.
+These may not be marketed as retirement destinations, but they are neighborhoods full of housing that works, with manageable sizes, accessible layouts, proximity to easy shopping, socializing, and grandchildren.

 Which means families relocating here don't have to choose between bringing a parent and having them live well.
 It starts to look less like a compromise and more like a return to something fundamental.